tc39/test262/README.md

 Test262 itself is described in [ECMA TR/104]((http://ecma-international.org/publications/techreports/E-TR-104.htm)) and is included in [ECMA-414](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-414.pdf) (pdf).

-### State of Test262
+### Goals & State of Test262

-(fixme)

-In this location, we should describe the present state and ideal state of Test262:
-(1) goal state: every "observable" behavior identified in ECMAScript ?
-(2) current state: can you summarize how comprehensive Test262 presently is ?
-Perhaps breakdown by each of the stanards (262, 402 and 404)

-We welcome any contributions to Test262 that help make test coverage of existing features more comprehensive.
+The goal of Test262 is to provide test material that covers every observable behavior specified in the [ECMA-414 Standards Suite](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-414.pdf).
+Development of Test262 is an on-going process.
+As of October 2017, Test262 consisted of over 29272 individual test files covering the majority of the pseudo-code algorithms and grammar productions defined in the [ECMA-414 Standards Suite](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-414.pdf).
+Each of these files contains one or more distinct test cases.
+This marks the most comprehensive ECMAScript test suite to date.
+While test coverage is broad, TC39 does not consider coverage to be complete and as with any software project there exists the possibility of omissions and errors.
+This project welcomes any contributions to Test262 that help make test coverage of existing features more comprehensive.

 ### ECMAScript feature proposals